Home » Budapest » Danube River Cruise tickets

 Danube River Cruises Tickets

-As mentioned earlier, there are many kinds of cruises you must sift through before you can finalize one.
+As mentioned earlier, you must sift through many kinds of cruises before you can finalize one.

 Evening Sightseeing Cruise on the Danube

-These evening sightseeing boats start after 6 pm and are perfect for leisurely looking at Budapest while you glide down the River Danube.
+These evening sightseeing boats typically commence their journeys after 6 pm, providing the perfect opportunity to enjoy Budapest’s scenery leisurely as you glide along the River Danube.

-You can admire sights like the National Parliament, Buda Castle, and the recently renovated Várkert Bazár as you sail down the river.
+As you sail down the river, you can admire sights like the National Parliament, Buda Castle, and the recently renovated Várkert Bazár.

-You can grab your seasonal cocktail and go up to the open deck for perfect views of the floodlit monuments between the Margaret Bridge and the Rákóczi Bridge.
+You can grab your seasonal cocktail and go up to the open deck for perfect views of the floodlit monuments between the Margaret and the Rákóczi bridges.

 The boat can take along 70 tourists.